Quick Search:

 Edit your photos: Google Photos offers a range of editing tools to improve your photos.
 You can crop, rotate, adjust brightness, contrast, and even apply color filters to your photos.

-Create Movies and Animations: you are allowed to select 2-50 pictures to make movies or anomations.
+Create Movies and Animations: you are allowed to select 2-50 pictures to make movies or animations.
 Just select the photos you want to use, click on the "+" button, and choose "Movie" or "Animation."

 Face Recognition: Google Photos can automatically recognize faces in your photos.
-Open the Google Photos app on your device, sign in your account, tap your account profile photo or initials on the top right.
+Open the Google Photos app on your device, sign in to your account, and tap your account profile photo or initials on the top right.
 Then tap "Photos settings" and "Group similar faces".
 Turn "Face grouping" on.

 MultCloud Logo